knative/docs/docs/bookstore/page-4/pg4-sequence.md

-# **4 - Create Knative sequence with both ML service and send final result to broker and to event-display**
+# **Create the Knative Sequence with both ML services and send the final result to the Broker and event-display**

 ![image](images/image8.png)